FactorySimPy/FactorySimPy/docs/basic_components.md

     id="SPLIT1",                # Unique identifier for the split node work_capacity=1,            # Number of worker threads
     processing_delay=1.0,       # Unpacking delay (constant or generator/function)
-    blocking=True,              # Wait for outgoing edge to accept item in_edge_selection="RANDOM",  # Policy or function to select incoming edge out_edge_selection="ROUND_ROBIN"  # Policy or function to select outgoing edge )
+    blocking=True,              # Wait for output edge to accept item in_edge_selection="RANDOM",  # Policy or function to select input edge out_edge_selection="ROUND_ROBIN"  # Policy or function to select output edge )
 ```